Thomas Peter Anderson Stuart: Eugenics

 Stuart was a supporter of Francis Galton and the Eugenics Education Society,.
 Historian Dr Diana Wyndham describes him as part of the medical group of Australian eugenicists who believed that eugenics could be used to reduce disease and suffering.
-He was strongly involved in founding the Institute of Tropical Medicine, who's purpose was to research whether white people could successfully live in the tropics - with the long term political aim of encouraging more white Europeans to move the Northern Australia, thus keeping out the "Asiatic races".
+He was strongly involved in founding the Institute of Tropical Medicine, whose purpose was to research whether white people could successfully live in the tropics - with the long term political aim of encouraging more white Europeans to move the Northern Australia, thus keeping out the "Asiatic races".

 He was president of the Immigration League of Australia from in the early 1900s, which advocated for the immigration of white Europeans to Australia to deter the threat of "alien race[s]".

 In 1912 attended the inaugural International Eugenics Conference as the delegate of The University of Sydney where scientists and politicians discussed ways to "improve" human hereditary.

 Illness and death

 Early in 1919, he became ill and an exploratory operation disclosed that his abdominal cancer was hopeless.
 That same year, he gave his last lecture, which was attended by his son, Bouverie.
 He continued to work until January 1920, and he died on at his home in Double Bay on 29 February 1920.
 He held the Dean of Medicine position from 1883 till his death.

 Lady Stuart and their four sons (two of whom later became medical practitioners) survived him.
 Stuart's portrait by Sir John Longstaff is at the National Gallery, Sydney.
 Marble busts of Stuart by James White are held by the Royal Prince Alfred Hospital and by the University of Sydney.
 His granddaughter, Lady (Primrose) Potter, was named after his second wife.